gabriel-ing/Quickstarts/ReadMe.md

 Below is the suggested list of quickstarts still to be written:

+By me:
     - node.js
     - Web development / csp?

-Others
+By Others:
     - Java
     - .NET
     - Analytics

 As an aside, this is a nice feature of the vector search documentation page: